unseddd/isha2/README.md

-# iSHA-256: the (in)Secure Hashing Algorithm 256
+# iSHA-2: the (in)Secure Hashing Algorithm 2

-This is a largely untested, hopefully correct version of the SHA-256 algorithm defined by [RFC-4634](https://tools.ietf.org/html/rfc4634).
+This is a largely untested, hopefully correct version of the SHA2 family of hashing algorithms defined by [RFC-4634](https://tools.ietf.org/html/rfc4634).

 # WARNING: CONTAINS CRYPTOGRAPHIC CODE UNTESTED BY THE CRYPTOGRAPHIC COMMUNITY